6 Gifted children problems

 Learning resources and support

 Touch-type Read and Spell has a touch-typing program that teaches keyboarding skills in a dyslexia-friendly way.
 It can be used from age 7 on and has a more grown-up interface which may benefit gifted children who can find some solutions too baby-ish.
-In addition to being used by the British Dyslexia Association, the program has worked for students with dyspraxia, ADHD, and many other learning difficulties or differences.
+In addition to being used by the British Dyslexia Association, the program has worked for students with dyspraxia, ADHD, and other learning difficulties, including dysgraphia.

 By practicing multi-sensory phonics exercises, phonemic awareness is enhanced and bite-sized lessons make it easy for students to build momentum and gain confidence.